AntibodyEngineers/2023-immune-profiling/getting-started.md

 # Configure the instance
 ## Add Users
 1. Login via the exouser account - ssh id and password are on the instance page
 2. Use the sudo adduser commands (see: https://linuxize.com/post/how-to-create-users-in-linux-using-the-useradd-command/) to add the admin user.
 Login as exouser (name, passwd are on the configuration parameters page).
-Start with setting the shell for users:
+Start with setting the default shell for users:
    ```
    sudo useradd -D -s /usr/bin/bash
    ```